anenadic/EMBER/README.md

 # sudo mysql.server start
 ```

 Connect to your MySQL console and create database called 'ember'.
 Create user 'ember' as well and grant all privileges to that user on database 'ember'.

-Remember to set the password you used for user 'ember' in `html/connect.inc.php` file too.
+Copy `html/connect.inc.php.example` into `html/connect.inc.php` and set the password you used for database user 'ember' in `html/connect.inc.php` config file.

 ```
 $mysql -u root -p